+Schrom's is one of four training fields in the Washington area, the other three being at the College Park Airport, Congressional, and Beacon Field.

-Beacon Field.
-15 Training Ships Used Five instructors, in addition to Mr. Schrom, who is chief pilot, are employed to tran, the cadets: Robert Stewart, Edmund Rogers, Donald Welsh, William Betz; and Edward Chandler, Mr. Chandler, who left this week, will shortly be replaced.
-Fifteen training ships- primary and secondary-are used in the program.
-Four classes of approximately 30 mcn each are trained each year.
-Those grad-uates of the secondary course wishing to qualify as instructors are put into groups of five, taking an eight-weeks instructors' course.
-Any man in the army showing a preference and aptitude for fly-ing is registered at an suthorized university - locally, Maryland, George Washington, or Columbia universities - where ground universities - where ground courses are given.
-After com-pleting this elementary course, pleting this elementary course, the cadet trains at an airport con-tracted with by the Army, and emerges an Army Air Corps com-missioned officer.
-Started in 1927 The site on which the airport is located was originally part of the farm on which Mr. Schrom was born and raised.
+15 Training Ships Used Five instructors in addition to

+Five instructors, in addition to Mr. Schrom, who is chief pilot, are employed to trant the cadets: Robert Stewart, Edmund Rogers, Donald Welsh, William Betz; and Edward Chandler.
+Mr. Chandler, who left this week, will shortly be replaced.
+Fifteen training ships-primary and secondary-are used in the program.
+Four classes of approximately 30 men each are trained each year.
+Those graduates of the secondary course wishing to qualify as instructors are put into groups of five, taking an eight-weeks instructors' course.
+Any man in the army showing a preference and aptitude for flying is registered at an authorized university - locally, Maryland, George Washington, or Columbia universities - where ground universities - where ground courses are given.
+After com-pleting this elementary course, pleting this elementary course, the cadet trains at an airport contracted with by the Army, and emerges an Army Air Corps commissioned officer.

+Started in 1927

+The site on which the airport is located was originally part of the farm on which Mr. Schrom was born and raised.
 In 1927 he developed an interest in flying and converted part of his father's farm into a private air field.
 It was not until 1932 that he made the field a commercial airport.
-When the Government decided in 1939 to sponsor a Civilian Pilot 1939 to sponsor a Civilian Pilot Training program, Mr. Schrom was one of the first to be granted training has resulted in a Nation-wide hunt for .30 caliber Spring-field 1903 and Enfield 1917 rifles previously sold to civilians for sporting use, Because not all the guns are still serviceable, due to use or al-teration, it will be necessary that the guns be examined prior to acceptance by the designated ord-nance depots.
-The N. R. A. has offered the services of riflemen fa-miliar with the needs of the servand avoid needless expense to citizens and reduce work at the speenly which will receive the rifles.
-Harry Bates, 13-F Ridge Road, executive officer of the Greenbelt Gun Club, has been named to the post for Grenbelt.
-Mr. Bates, who is also local organizer of the Min-ute Men, the reserve militia of Maryland, is well qualified by years of experience to pass on the suitability of .30 caliber rifles of the classes named for Army use.
-Citizens in possession of these arms are urged to turn them in for national defense, as they are needed to arm American troops.
-A rifles. needed to arm American troops.
-A scale of reimbursement of a maxi-mum of \$47.64 for Springfields and \$12.50 for Enfields has been an-nounced by the Ordnance Depart-ment.
-Payment will not be made until after acceptance at the arsenal.
-Owners of arms are warned not to send rifles to the ordnance depots until the preliminary examination has been made by Mr. Bates.
-He can be seen in person or reached by telephone.
+When the Government decided in 1939 to sponsor a Civilian Pilot 1939 to sponsor a Civilian Pilot Training program, Mr. Schrom was one of the first to be granted